Victor Gardthausen: Life

-Gardthausen stated: "Ist die Handschrift gefunden, so orientiert man durch eine detaillierte Beschreibung, die im Verlaufe der Arbeit durch Beispiele vervollständigt wird" (Any intensive study of a manuscript begins with a detailed description, which in the course of its study is completed through illustration).
+Gardthausen stated: Ist die Handschrift gefunden, so orientiert man durch eine detaillierte Beschreibung, die im Verlaufe der Arbeit durch Beispiele vervollständigt wird ("Any intensive study of a manuscript begins with a detailed description, which in the course of its study is completed through illustration").

-The main work of Gardthausen is "Griechische Paläographie" (Greek palaeography); the first edition appeared in 1879, the second in 1911/1913.
+Gardthausen's main work is Griechische Paläographie (Greek palaeography); the first edition appeared in 1879, the second in 1911/1913.
 It was the most important work since the time of Bernard de Montfaucon.
-It remains a standard work until the present day.
+It remains a standard work.